tgieruc/Representation-of-Women-in-Movies/docs/index.md

 # On the Screen

-To analyze the way different genres are portrayed in movies, we took a look at the plot summaries provided for 42k movies in the CMU dataset.
+To analyze the way different genres are portrayed in movies, we analyzed the Stanford CoreNLP-processed plot summaries provided for 42,000 movies in the CMU dataset.
 We use the output of the Stanford CoreNLP pipeline to acquire information about characters.

-Not all characters in the movie are equally significant, we consider the characters mentioned in the plot summaries as main characters since they are valuable enough to the plot to get represented in the condensed description of the movie
+Not all characters in a movie are equally significant, we considered the characters mentioned in the plot summaries as main characters as they are valuable enough to the plot to be represented in a condensed description of the movie.

 {% include characters_per_decade.html %}

-We can see that both for all characters and for the main characters the distribution mass for males is concentrated more towards the right, which means there are generally more male characters in movies.
+We can see that both for all characters and main characters the distribution mass for males is concentrated towards the right, meaning there are generally more male characters in movies.
 This tendency is true for all decades.
-Nevertheless, for the main characters, we can notice that the distributions are more balanced.
+Nevertheless, for the main characters we can notice that the distributions are more balanced.

-Since we perform the analysis of textual descriptions, we focus only on the main characters.
+Since we performed an analysis of the plot summaries, the focus of the analysis was on main characters.

-To see how the characters are portrayed we extract the attributes (descriptive adjectives) associated with the characters in the plots.
+To see how main characters are portrayed in a movie, we extracted the attributes (descriptive adjectives) associated with the characters in the processed plot summaries.

 To highlight the differences in attribute distributions we consider unique attributes which are specific to one of the genders.

-The drop in number of unique attributes in the last decade can be explained by the fact that the CMU movie dataset was released in 2013, so the decade is underrepresented.
+The drop in number of unique attributes in the last decade can be explained by the CMU movie dataset was released in 2013 leaving the last decade underrepresented.

 {% include unique_attributes.html %}

-We see that the number of attributes is lower for female characters than for male ones.
-Nevertheless, the number of unique terms per character is consistently higher for women than for men.
-This can mean that even though there are fewer female characters they are more developed and thought-through.
+We see that the number of attributes is lower for female characters than for male ones, but that the number of unique terms per character is consistently higher for women than for men.
+This could mean that even though there are fewer female characters they are more developed and thought-through.
 Interestingly enough, the general trend of the number of attributes per character is decreasing.
-So there are more characters in the movies, but they might possess the same set of typical qualities.
+Meaning that while there are more characters in movies, they might possess the same set of typical qualities.

 ### Word clouds

-To get an idea of the kind of data we are dealing with, we look at the word clouds of unique attributes for each gender and decade.
+To get an idea of the kind of data we are dealing with, we looked at the word clouds of unique attributes for each gender and decade.

-An interesting finding from this data is that for each decade popular male attributes include some kind of aggressive characteristics: **enraged, angry, cruel, abusive**
+An interesting finding from this data is that for each decade popular male attributes include some kind of aggressive characteristic: **enraged, angry, cruel, abusive**

 {% include wordclouds.html %}

 ### Word embeddings

-Word clouds give us an understanding of certain trends but they focus on exact formulations and not semantics, to capture the similarities of the words and to see if they form some natural groups we perform clustering over the attributes using fasttext to produce attribute embeddings.
+Word clouds give us an understanding of certain trends but they focus on exact formulations and not semantics, to capture the similarities of the words and to see if they form some natural groups we performed clustering over the attributes using fasttext to produce attribute embeddings.

 {% include embeddings.html %}

-For every decade we can find an “aggressive” cluster for male characters, which is in line with our word cloud observations.
-Another tendency is that negative characteristics are prevalent amongst female attributes throughout the decades: unfaithful, unworthy, sad.
-Throughout time female attributes traverse from more temporal (current emotions or states, e.g. heartbroken, unloved) to intrinsic (proud, clever, talkative), while male characters have the opposing trend (from intrinsic only to emotional state descriptions).
+For every decade we can find an “aggressive” cluster for male characters, falling in line with our word cloud observations.
+Another tendency is that negative characteristics are prevalent amongst female attributes throughout all decades: unfaithful, unworthy, sad.
+Throughout time female attributes traverse from a more temporal nature (current emotions or states, e.g. heartbroken, unloved) to an intrinsic nature (proud, clever, talkative), while male characters have the opposing trend (from intrinsic only to emotional state descriptions).
 Additionally, women have appearance-related attributes (overweight, hot, ugly) which are less typical for male characters.

 ### Regression analysis

-To verify our “**aggressive**“ hypothesis we perform regression analysis on the movie plots.
-We use sentiment analysis to acquire the general sentiment of the movie plot.
+To verify our “**aggressive**“ hypothesis we performed a regression analysis on the movie plot summaries using sentiment analysis to acquire the general sentiment of a movie plot.
 Apart from that, we use “**aggression**”, “**dispute**”and **“violence**” lexical categories of the empath sentiment analysis.

-For the scores of each category we make a linear regression model based on the share of female characters in the movie.
+For the scores of each category we made a linear regression model based on the share of female characters in the movie.
 Of course, the sentiment or aggression score of a movie is impossible objective to model only with information about the share of female characters, which explains the low R-score values that we got with the linear models (0.001 - 0.02).
-Nevertheless, for each of the objectives we got a statistically significant coefficient for the share of female characters which was negative for “**aggression**”, “**dispute**”and **“violence**” and positive for the sentiment.
+Regardless, for each of the objectives we obtained a statistically significant coefficient for the share of female characters which was negative for “**aggression**”, “**dispute**”and **“violence**” and positive for the sentiment.

-This means that the more female characters there is in the movie the less its plot’s aggression/dispute/violence score and the more positive sentiment would be on average.
+This means that the more female characters there are in the movie the less its plot’s aggression/dispute/violence score and the more positive sentiment would be on average.

 # Women of Impact
+Through our analysis we analyzed the impact of Women in movies and would like to highlight the women throughout time that have made the most impact in their respective career fields and comment on what the data has to say about them.

 ## Actresses
-Those are the three most impactful actresses in the dataset:
+These are the three most impactful actresses in the dataset:

 ![Uma Thurman](assets/thurman.png){:class="img-responsive"}
 ![Cate Blanchett](assets/blanchett.png){:class="img-responsive"}